Jeren-A/Developing-interfaces-for-social-network-experiments/docs/readme.md

 Within ~30 seconds all docker containers should be up and running.
 You can check it with `docker ps` command.

+## Creating accounts
+Main admin account is created when building the app.
+Any other accounts must be created and confirmed on the terminal with admin CLI that Mastodon provides.
+Since an e-mail delivery service or other SMTP server is not dedicated for the server, its only possible to confirm users with the admin CLI tool.

+Execute the following command on the terminal where the `docker-compose.yml` file exists to create an account

+        docker-compose run --rm web bin/tootctl accounts create USERNAME --email EMAIL --confirmed

+Replace `USERNAME` and `EMAIL` with relevant information.

+If an account is created at sign-up page and waiting for confirmation, user can be modified with the following command:

+        docker-compose run --rm web bin/tootctl accounts modify USERNAME --confirm

+For further information about admin CLI, you can check out [Using the admin CLI](https://docs.joinmastodon.org/admin/tootctl/)

 ----------